altcoininvestor/Lyra/README.md

 4. Inside Ghost admin, go to the `Labs` settings area and scroll down until you see the `Custom Routes` section
 5. Upload the `routes.yaml` from this theme

 That's it!
-You now have a Ghost publication which supports free and paid memberships.
 If you need help, check out the <a href="https://ghost.org/docs/members/">Ghost members documentation</a> or chat with other Ghost users on <a href="https://forum.ghost.org">Ghost forum</a>.

 ![screenshot](https://user-images.githubusercontent.com/120485/67228748-1fdd1400-f464-11e9-921f-ecbf5f412ed5.png)